About As You Like It

 Renaissance Dance teaching videos

-Galliard (also "Cinquepace" after its five steps - or, if you're Sir Toby, "Sink-a-pace")
+Galliard (also "Cinquepace" after its five steps - or, if you're Sir Toby, "Sink-a-pace"), a fast triple-meter kicking dance

-Bransle (Washerwoman's Bransle - we like the scolding fingers)
+Bransle (Washerwoman's Bransle - we like the scolding fingers), a duple-meter stomping dance

 Sunshine Coast Community Shakespeare Project